All Episodes

 I mean, how does this make you feel?

-Contrary to all this hope and change, there is a hopelessness from people who are out of work, people who are in jobs they don't like, people who have given up trying to find jobs, and now here we get the official word from the Federal Reserve uh unemployment likely will remain high for the next several years, and they're really not the first people to talk about it.
+There is a hopelessness from people who are out of work, people who are in jobs they don't like, people who have given up trying to find jobs.

-Uh which it's really close to 20 when you when you get down to uh brass tax.
+The administration has said that it might go up to 11%, which it's really close to 20 when you get down to brass techs.

 Why is that?

-There's no money in the private sector for them to expand with people out of work, they don't have as much money to consume things.
+With people out of work, they don't have as much money to consume things.

 All the government can do is make itself grow.

-But the government cannot grow the place where you are, the private sector where your jobs are.
+But the government cannot grow the place where you are, the private sector, where your jobs are.

-It's uh it's just it's it's common sense.
+It's just, it's common sense.

-Uh, you talk about minimum wage, divide 50 jobs into 1,000 bucks.
+You talk about minimum wage, divide 50 jobs into 1,000 bucks.

-What are these people being paid?
+What are these people being paid to ride a lawnmower?

-The Chicago Tribune found that 4.7 million sent to schools in North Chicago was credited with saving 473 jobs in a district that employs only 290 teachers.
+The Chicago Tribune found that $4.7 million sent to schools in North Chicago was credited with saving 473 jobs in a district that employs only 290 teachers.

 The actual number of jobs involved, six.